 SHORT INCA TRAIL & SACRED VALLEY 3 DAY

-Inca Trail plus sacred valley 3 Day hike are a wonderful option for those who desire to visit two important places and hike the length of the Inca Trail.
-With beautiful landscape, a great variety of flora and fauna on display and a visit to the Inca Trail’s most beautiful archeological site (Wiñay Wayna) and visit this amazing sacred valley visiting Pisac, Ollantaytambo and Pisac market. you enjoy all the best bits of the Inca Trail condensed into a one day walk.
+Short Inca Trail & sacred valley 3 Day hike is a wonderful option for those who desire to visit two important places and hike the length of the Inca Trail.
+With beautiful landscape, a great variety of flora and fauna on display, and a visit to the Inca Trail’s most beautiful archeological site (Wiñay Wayna) and visit this amazing sacred valley visiting Pisac, Ollantaytambo and Pisac market. you enjoy all the best bits of the Inca Trail condensed in to a one day walk.
 Covering a distance of just 10km / 6.3 miles.
-The short Inca Trail is not challenging recommended for beginners which makes it perfect for families with kids and those on a short schedule.
+The Short Inca Trail is not challenging recommended for beginners which makes it perfect for families with kids and those on a short schedule.

 daily departures with 2 or more people.